 The sound quality was adequate, but not brilliant, which for such a small unit isn’t a big surprise.
 The dual microphones claim to be able to pick up sound effectively from about 3m.
 If you intend on using it in larger rooms and groups of any more than 2 or 3, we strongly recommend pairing it with a Jabra Speak 710.
 This provided an audio experience to match the cameras remarkable video performance.
 The introduction of the Jabra Panacast 50 addresses this issue bringing excellent audio to your small/medium meeting room.

 There are no product variations, but the are a range of accessories available for the PanaCast.
 The PanaCast wall mount on top of a TV or monitor, but there are also both a wall mount and specially designed table available to ensure you can place your camera in the optimum position.
 The Panacast Hub is a useful option, enabling you to connect your computer with just a single cable.

-Between 1st April and 30th of June 2021, Jabra are offering a free of charge Jabra Speak 710 with every PanaCast ordered.
+In an offer extended to 30th September, Jabra are offering a free of charge Jabra Speak 710 with every PanaCast ordered.
 This offer is strictly while stocks last.
 Click here for Terms and Conditions.

 Number 4 – Konftel CC200 Video Conference Unit

 Standalone all-in-one solution from Konftel